Destiny-02/P4P/src/vocabularlyBuilder/README.md

 - Replace the first argument with the path to the descriptive text.
 - Replace the second argument with the name of the folder containing the codebases and text files i.e. `your-domain-name` (referenced above).
-- Run the script with `python vocabularyBuilder.py`.
+- From the repo root, run the script with `python -m src.vocabularyBuilder`.
 - `to-determine.csv` will be created in this directory
 - For the terms that you want to add to the context vocabulary, write a `c` in the 2nd column and save the file.
 - Uncomment this line.
 Ensure only this line in uncommented inside the `if __name__ == "__main__":` block.